OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 Facial-landmark pipelines are validated in adjacent neurological

-and facial-motor settings, but they have not been applied to brass
+and facial-motor settings, but they remain methodological

-embouchure monitoring under mouthpiece
+embouchure injury under mouthpiece

 occlusion.